LavDesign/Shopify_Liquid/README.md

 ### VSCode Setup

-_Set the following settings (user or workspace level)_

-- Settings → Editor → Default Formatter: `prettier`
-- Settings → Editor → Format On Save: `true` (optional, if not set you're responsible for making sure files are formatted)

 Install the following extensions to setup formatting & linting in real time (when applicable, these extensions will autoload local config):

 - [EditorConfig for VSCode](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)